Eugène Olaussen: Shift to the far right

 Olaussen had already undergone change from antimilitarism to favoring a violent revolution, when he in 1927 shifted from the extreme left to the far right.
 He left the Communist Party in 1927, but unlike many others who then joined the Labour Party, he joined the right-wing Fatherland League in 1928 and later the Conservative Party.
 From 1927 he wrote for the newspaper Tidens Tegn.
 During the occupation of Norway by Nazi Germany he was refused membership in the fascist party Nasjonal Samling.
 Nonetheless, he wrote extensively for the Nazi publications of the party.

 Post-war

 Olaussen wrote the memoirs Fra Kreml til Youngstorget, "From Kremlin to Youngstorget".
-The memoirs were printed, but because of the war's end, his kind was not longer tolerated and the book was not published.
+The memoirs were printed, but because of the war's end and him being considered Nazi collaborator, his kind was not longer tolerated and the book was not published.
 In 1947, Olaussen, during the legal purge in Norway after World War II, was sentenced for Nazi collaboration to two and a half-years in prison.
 He died in January 1962.